9. Database access

 </configuration>

-The execution results are identical to the previous ones.
-Note the advantage of using a generic connector to make the [dao] layer independent of the DBMS.
-However, we have seen that this connector is not suitable for all situations, particularly those where parameterized queries are used.
-There are other solutions, such as the ones mentioned, including third-party data access frameworks (Spring, iBatis, NHibernate, LINQ, etc.).
+The results are identical to the previous ones.
+Note the advantage of using a generic connector to make the [dao] layer insensitive to changes in SGBD.
+We have seen, however, that this connector is not suitable for all situations, particularly those involving parameterized queries.
+In such cases, there are other solutions such as the one mentioned above, third-party data access frameworks (Spring, iBatis, NHibernate, LINQ, ...).

-- LINQ is covered in numerous books, notably in the book: C# 3.0 in a Nutshell, by Joseph and Ben Albahari, published by O’Reilly, which was already mentioned in the introduction to this document.
+- LINQ is featured in numerous publications, including the book: C# 3.0 in a Nutshell, Joseph and Ben Albahari, published by O'Reilly, already cited in the introduction to this document.

-- iBatis is covered in the book: iBatis in Action, by Clinton Begin, published by Manning
+- iBatis is presented in the book: iBatis in Action, Clinton Begin, Manning Editions

-- Nhibernate in Action, published by Manning, is scheduled for July 2008
+- Nhibernate in Action, published by Manning, is scheduled for release in July 2008

-Spring, iBatis, and NHibernate have reference manuals available on the websites of these various frameworks.
+Spring, iBatis, NHibernate have reference manuals available on the websites of the various frameworks.